 The PSOPPC provides guidance on how to update PSO Profile information every year.
 For questions related to the PSO Profile form, please contact the PSOPPC Help Desk or submit a request form on the Contact Us page.

 The PSO Profile form includes two sections: PSO Profile and Provider Profile.
-The PSO Profile collects administrative information of the PSO, including the number of providers, type of entity, type of patient safety events collected, and specialty focus.
-The Provider Profile collects information of the providers with which the PSO has a contract pursuant to the Patient Safety and Quality Improvement Act.
-Information should be collected of all providers that currently submit, or intend to submit patient safety events to the PSO.
+The PSO Profile collects the PSO's administrative information, including the number of providers, type of entity, type of patient safety concerns collected, and specialty focus.
+The Provider Profile collects information on the providers with which the PSO has a contract pursuant to the Patient Safety and Quality Improvement Act.
+Information should be collected for all providers that currently submit, or intend to submit patient safety concerns to the PSO.

 2016_PSO_Profile_Form Posted on: 01/26/2017, 72 KB